Filipino styles and honorifics: Spanish era

 In Spanish Colonial Philippines, the honorific title was reserved to the local nobility known as the Principalía, whose right to rule was recognised by Philip II on June 11, 1594.

-The use of the honorific addresses "Don" and "Doña" was strictly limited to what many documents during the colonial period would refer to as "vecinas y vecinos distinguidos".
+The use of the honorific addresses Don and Doña was strictly limited to what many documents during the colonial period would refer to as "vecinas y vecinos distinguidos".
+After barangays had become tributaries of the Kingdom of the Spains and the Indies, The pre-colonial Datu evolved into what was known as Cabeza de barangay, which was hereditary of native nobilities i.e principalias and could elect the Gobernadorcillo.